ddadaal/ddadaal.me/contents/20190212-simstate-and-why/en.md

 - Semantic versioning with [standard-version](https://github.com/conventional-changelog/standard-version) and why and how to write good git commit message
 - [Jest](https://jestjs.io/) and [Enzyme](https://github.com/airbnb/enzyme) and all the unit tests tactics just to get 100% test coverage
 - More efforts and concentration than ever before on the performance and package size of a frontend code
+- Realizing the API design should be careful since they can not be changed easily in the future
 - more to expect...

 # Finally